dwatteau/dotfiles/macOS/macos_defaults.md

 # `defaults`

 **Note:** These were done on Mojave.
-Big Sur might not you change all of them by default.
+Big Sur might not let you change all of them by default.

 Also see <https://macos-default.com>.